Hinglaj Mata Temple: Significance

-In other Scriptures
+In scriptures

 The Kularnava Tantra mentions 18 Pithas and mentions Hingula as the third one.
 In the Kubjika Tantra, Hingula is listed among the 42 Shakta or Siddha Pithas in which Hinglaj is at the fifth place.
 The Pithanirnaya or Mahapithanirupana section from the Tantrachudamani originally listed 43 names, but names were added over time making it 51 Pithas.
 It details the Pitha-devata or Devi (name of goddess at the Pitha), the Kshastradishas (Bhairava) and the anga-pratyanga (limbs including ornaments of Sati).
 Hingula or Hingulata is the first in list, with the anga-pratyanga being Brahmarandhra (a suture in the crown of the head).
 The Devi is known by several names such as Kottari, Kottavi, Kottarisha, and the Bhairava is Bhimalochana.
 In the Shivasharitha, Hingula is again the first in a list of 55 Pithas.
 Brahmarandhra is the anga-pratyanga, the goddess is called Kottari and the Bhairava is Bhimalochana (located in Koteshwar).

-In the non-scripture 16th century Bengali work Chandimangal, Mukundaram lists nine Pithas in the Daksha-yajna-bhanga section.
+The 16th century Bengali work Chandimangal, Mukundaram lists nine Pithas in the Daksha-yajna-bhanga section.
 Hinglaja is the last Pitha described to be the place where Sati's forehead fell.

 Another legend is that Devi killed Hingol as he tormented the people.
 She followed Hingol to the cave, which is currently the Hinglaj Mata shrine.
 Before he was killed, Hingol requested the goddess to name the place after him, which she granted.